wikimedia/eventgate/README.md

 to a pluggable destination (usually to Kafka).
 Valid events pass through the gate, invalid ones do not.

-Throughout this code, an 'event' is meant to refer to a parsed JSON object with a strict JSONSchema, and a 'schema' refers to an instance of a JSONSchema for an event.
+Throughout this codebase, an 'event' is a parsed JSON object with a strict JSONSchema, and a 'schema' refers to an instance of a JSONSchema for an event.